CommanderBuffin/introsde-2017-assignment-1/README.md

 }
 ```

-The following code is used to display filtered people using a condition ( >, <, =) and a date as parameters
+The following code displays filtered people using a condition ( >, <, =) and a date as parameters

 ```Java
 public static String getPeopleByActivityDate(String date, String condition) throws XPathExpressionException {